 Any site serious about getting results online needs performance data.

-Google Webmaster Tools is free and gives you essential data about how Google see’s your site and how it is performing.
+Google Search Console is free and gives you essential data about how Google see your site and how it is performing.

 Ecommerce sites by nature are big with hundreds, sometimes thousands of pages live.
 You need to stay on top of all possible issues.
-Webmaster Tools will help report back on such key areas such as site speed, broken links and crawler errors.
+Google Search Console will help report back on such key areas such as site speed, broken links and crawler errors.
+For more information on this, why not check out our e-commerce SEO checklist?

 The speed of a site is an important factor.
 If you have a slow site while someone is trying to buy something and you are going to lose sales.